4d/docs/docs/Concepts/dt_collection.md

   //myCol[4]=null
 ```

-## Initialization
+## Instantiation

-Collections must have been initialized, otherwise trying to read or modify their elements will generate a syntax error.
+Collections must have been instantiated, otherwise trying to read or modify their elements will generate a syntax error.

-Collection initialization can be done in one of the following ways:
+Collection instantiation can be done in one of the following ways:

 - using the [`New collection`](../API/CollectionClass.md#new-collection) command,
 - using the `[]` operator.

 :::info

 Several 4D commands and functions return collections, for example [`Get Monitored Activity`](https://doc.4d.com/4dv19R/help/command/en/page1713.html) or [`collection.copy`](../API/CollectionClass.md#copy).
-In this context, it is not necessary to initialize explicitely the collection, the 4D language does it for you.
+In this case, it is not necessary to instantiate explicitely the collection, the 4D language does it for you.

 :::